Advantaged/4Kn-Formatting/README.md

 I/O size (minimum/optimal): 4096 bytes / 4096 bytes
 ```
 7. Recheck the speed!?
-**Note**: The Linux-Kernel is (most probably) not yet aware of your made changes, reboot in this case before issuing the command!
+- **Note**: The Linux-Kernel is (most probably) not yet aware of your made changes, reboot in this case before issuing the command!
 ```
 dd if=/dev/zero of=/dev/nvme0n1 bs=4096 status=progress
 ```
 ### 5. Partitioning & Formatting
+- **Note 1**: Here are three different things to setup; 1.
+Partition-table type (GPT or MBR/DOS), 2.
+Partitioning of drive (subdivision), 3.
+Formatting the partition with a file-system (fs) e.g. 'ext4', 'btrfs', 'FAT-32' etc..
+- **Note 2**: I prefere to do it (for many reasons) manually; a.. better control of 'start & end' (letting empty space at end of drive), b.. exact dimensions (in KiB, MiB, GiB, etc.), c.. commit/assign special parameters assuring/force 4KiB block-size (that other CLI- or Visual-Tools don't do), d.. plan exactly in a text-file or script avoiding errors.
+-- xyz
+#### 5.1.
+Partition-table